arhansaps/Project-Copilot/README.md

 ```

 ## Quick Start
-Create a file called backend.json in the backend folder
+Create a file called backend.json in the backend folder.
 In the file, paste:
 ```
 {